-The sourness of Kenkey is the main factor holding on your feet to enjoy other delicious recipes native to Ghana.
+The sourness of Kenkey is the main factor that makes it a great dish to pair with other delicious recipes native to Ghana.
 People usually make a large batch of Kenkey in advance and consume it throughout the year.

 This dish is so famous that people hold a Kenkey festival once a year, allowing tourists to taste fried, salads, and stewed Kenkey.